-It would be best if you also look for someone who can match your personality and ways of doing things but with objectivity and fairness.
+It would be best to look for someone who can match your personality and ways of doing things but with objectivity and fairness.

 Consider Property Season And Market Conditions

-The other factors you need to consider in negotiating your agent’s commission are the property season and the prevailing market conditions.
+The other factors you must consider when negotiating your agent’s commission are the property season and the prevailing market conditions.
 These factors also impact whether or not your agent would be willing to negotiate their commissions.

 Typically, market season and conditions can affect your listing agent’s willingness to negotiate.

 When there are only a few good-listed properties, and yours is one of them, it may be easier for them to sell.
-Since there are more interested buyers for properties similar to yours, they might be willing to take a cut if they can sell your property quickly without waiting too long and putting in too much effort.
+Since there are more interested buyers for similar properties, they might be willing to take a cut if they can sell your property quickly without waiting too long and putting in too much effort.

 On the contrary, when there are a lot of excellent properties to sell, listing agents might be less willing to negotiate to take a cut in their real estate commissions if properties are not selling fast.
 This is based on the fact that they’d have to spend more time and exert more effort to be able to sell your property.

 You can not blame estate agents for following the law of supply and demand to gauge if they’ll accept negotiations regarding their sales commissions.